clojurists-together/clojuriststogether.org/resources/markdown/news/q4-2018-funding-announcement.md

 ## Voting details

 This quarter proved to be a close race between Kaocha and Neanderthal, who tied for the place of the second funded project.
 We broke the tie using [random.org](https://www.random.org) to pick the winner.
+For the first time we used the [CIVS](https://civs.cs.cornell.edu) online voting service fron Cornell.

 The other projects that applied were: